 Instead of determining nexus on the basis of physical presence in the state, states can say that anyone who sells something to a person in their state has nexus.
 This is often called “economic nexus.”
 In Georgia, any company that has more than $100,000 in sales or at least 200 transactions in the state in the current or previous calendar year has economic nexus.

-The thinking here is that a company in Mexico which sells goods to a customer in Georgia online is benefiting from Georgia’s infrastructure.
+The thinking here is that a company in Mexico that sells goods to a customer in Georgia online is benefiting from Georgia’s infrastructure.
 They are using Georgia’s roads to deliver the goods.
 They are using Georgia’s postal service and internet providers.
 Georgia’s banks are stepping up to take care of the transactions.
 We’re not sure what else they might be doing in Georgia, but Georgia feels like they owe the state something.